 2) Use figurative language – Figures of speech such as similes, metaphors, idioms, personifications, oxymoron, paradox, irony, etc.

-3) Comparisons – you can compare two things to paint a clear image.
-For instance: “The apple is bigger than the strawberry but slightly smaller than a juicy mango.”
+3) Comparisons – You can compare two things to paint a clear image.
+For instance: “The apple is bigger than the strawberry but slightly smaller than a mango.”